Tanev scores in overtime, Canucks edge Flames 2-1

+VANCOUVER, British Columbia (AP) -- After giving up a tying goal in the waning seconds of regulation, the Vancouver Canucks could have been discouraged.

+Instead, they quickly regrouped and secured the victory they almost let slip away.

-VANCOUVER, British Columbia (AP) -- Chris Tanev's goal 34 seconds into overtime gave the Vancouver Canucks a 2-1 victory over the Calgary Flames on Saturday night.
+Chris Tanev's goal 34 seconds into overtime gave Vancouver a 2-1 win over the Calgary Flames on Saturday night.
 Tanev converted a 2-on-1 with Daniel Sedin after Flames captain Mark Giordano scored on a long shot from the boards with 5.6 seconds left in the third period to tie it.

+''I got it up to Danny and then I skated as fast as I could.
+I knew he would get the puck over if I could beat my guy up the ice,'' Tanev said.

 The Canucks (26-27-6) moved within four points of the Flames (29-26-4) in the race for the second wild card and final playoff spot in the Western Conference.